5 Reasons American Teens Should Consider College in the U.K.

 Even the brightest and most worldly college-bound American teens are not usually able to name more than a handful of universities in the United Kingdom.
 Sure, there’s Oxford, Cambridge, the London School of Economics and…well, the list dies off after that.
 Yet, there are close to 400 universities across England, Scotland, Wales, and Northern Ireland and plenty of them crack lists of the top schools in the entire world.
 Imperial College London, University College London, University of Edinburgh, King’s College London, University of Manchester, University of Bristol, and the University of Southampton are among the top institutions of higher education anywhere on the globe.
+With the welcome arrival of a COVID-19 vaccine, it is safe for American high school students to at least begin dreaming about the realistic possibility of international travel in the coming years.

 So, how do you know if studying in the U.K. might be an appealing option for you?
 We’ll answer five main questions that strike at the core differences in an American degree program versus one in the United Kingdom.